yassine/soxy-driver/README.md

 `docker network create -d soxy-driver soxy_network`

-> Note: If you want to test against another proxy than the embedded tor-based one, you can pass the proxy params using the `-o` option.
+> Note: If you want to test against another proxy than the embedded tor-based one, you can pass the proxy params using the `-o` label.
 For example : `docker network create -d soxy-driver soxy_network -o "soxy.proxyaddress"="%PROXY_HOST%" -o "soxy.proxyport"="%PROXY_PORT%"`, see the next section for all available configuration options.

 You can now create a container that uses the network formerly created and test the tunneling: